Why Perform a Technical SEO Audit on your Website?

 - How easy is it for search engines to crawl and index the pages of your site?

-- Are there duplicate content issues that may impact the rankings of your pages?
+- If there is duplicate content that may impact the rankings of your pages?

-- Is Schema.org vocabulary used on the pages to define what data appear upon those pages to help search engines understand what pages are about?
+- Whether Schema.org vocabulary is used on your pages to define what data appear upon those pages to help search engines understand what those pages are about?

-- Is the Site represented in search results well with sitelinks and a knowledge panel?
+- Whether the Site is represented in search results well with sitelinks and an engaging and informative knowledge panel?

 - If the site has a bricks-n-mortar location, does it appear in local search results at the search engines?

-- What best practices should you follow when creating or updating the content on your site?
+- What best practices should be followed when creating or updating the content on your site?

 - How might the structure of the site be impacting the rankings of pages on the site

 - What improvements to pages on the site can better the experience of visitors, such as Page Speed changes?